Billiam/hardcoverapp.koplugin/README.md

 enabled by automatically.
 You can still turn off `Track progress` on a per-document basis when this setting is enabled.

 Books still must be linked (manually or automatically) to send updates to Hardcover.

+### Compatibility mode

+When enabled, book and edition searches will be displayed in a simplified list with minimal data.
+This mode is the default for KOReader versions prior to v2024.07